1972 NBA playoffs

 The 1972 NBA playoffs was the postseason tournament of the National Basketball Association's 1971–72 season.
-The tournament concluded with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion New York Knicks 4 games to 1 in the NBA Finals.
+The tournament concluded with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion New York Knicks in five games in the NBA Finals.
 Wilt Chamberlain was named NBA Finals MVP.

 The Lakers finished the regular season with the best record in NBA history at 69–13, a mark that was unequalled until the 1996 Bulls finished 72–10.
-Led by Chamberlain and Jerry West, the Lakers won their first title in Los Angeles; their last title was in 1954 as the Minneapolis Lakers.
+Led by Chamberlain and Jerry West, the Lakers won their first title in Los Angeles and their first title overall since 1954, when the team was based in Minneapolis.

 The Lakers won their first NBA Finals in their last nine appearances without superstar Elgin Baylor, who had played in each of the preceding eight losses.
 He retired nine games into the season because of ongoing knee problems.

 The Conference Semifinals series between the Bullets and Knicks would be the last NBA playoff series in which the team with the inferior regular season record held home-court advantage based on division champions holding home-court advantage over a division runner-up through the Conference Finals.
 Although from 1977–2015, division champions were either automatically seeded higher than non-division champions or guaranteed a minimum seed regardless of record.
 However, home-court advantage would be based on regular season record, with division champion status being used as a possible tiebreaker to determine seeding.